In Finance, we tie together all financial activity across RBS, helping the bank make, spend, and invest money wisely.

 About the programme

-This programme will give you a unique opportunity to quickly gain experience and insight into the financial services industry, our products and our operation.
+This programme will give you a unique opportunity to quickly gain experience and insight into the financial services industry, our products and our operations.
 You’ll also interact with and learn from respected industry leaders.

 We’ll reward you with a salary of £21,500 pro rata, depending on location.